A. Executive Summary

 Ukraine (603,600 sq. km) is a country with a long history and tradition located in Eastern Europe, divided into 24 Provinces and the capital Kyiv, which has special status.
 It is a middle-income country, with a significant output in agriculture and food products, as well as a strong industrial base.
 About 95% of Ukraine’s population of almost 42,000,000 comprises a mix of Ukrainians (77.8%) and Russians (17.3%).
 Ukraine is overwhelmingly Christian: 10% of Ukrainians identify as Catholic, while 78% identify as Orthodox, and 7% percent identify as atheist, agnostic, or “nothing in particular”.

 After gaining independence from the Soviet Union in 1991, Ukraine became a semi-presidential republic.
-In mid-2014 Russia began supplying proxies in two of Ukraine’s eastern provinces with manpower, funding, and materiel, leading to armed conflict with the Ukrainian government that continues to this day.
-In 2020 the conflict entered its seventh year, continuing to significantly impact the lives of more than five million people who live in the region; 3.4 million require humanitarian assistance and protection services.
+In 2020 the conflict between Ukraine and Russia entered its seventh year, continuing to significantly impact the lives of more than five million people who live in the region; 3.4 million require humanitarian assistance and protection services.
 Since 2014, more than 3,350 civilian men, women and children have been killed.
 Another 7,000 have been injured.
 These protracted hostilities have placed a financial strain on social services, communities and the population in general.
 Besides the loss of life and livelihoods, they result in the emerging vulnerabilities that are associated with the displacement of nearly 1.4 million persons from the conflict-affected areas.

 On 20 November 2014, the government of Ukraine adopted a new law to protect the rights of Internally Displaced People (IDPs), and to establish a simple procedure for registering them and for providing them with temporary accommodation.
 In 2019, a new Election Code was adopted.
 It entitles IDPs to register an electoral address and to vote where they live.
 Before the introduction of this code IDPs were not eligible to vote in local elections because they did not belong to the territorial community to which they had been displaced.